|

 with Sections (or Why Word appears to behave so illogically

-when you delete or move a section break or How to preserve
+when you delete or move a Section break or How to preserve

-section formatting when pasting between documents) by Dave Rado,
+Section formatting when pasting between documents) by Dave Rado,

 MVP |

-| Create dictionary-style headers /
+| Create dictionary-style Headers /

 footers describing page contents.
 Charles Kenyon. |

-| How can I get a different header - footer on the second page in Microsoft Word?
+Header - footer on the second page in Microsoft Word?

 Charles Kenyon.
 Includes tips and links on creating letterhead and